Costa Rica

 Global green leader nears net zero goal

 Prosperous and politically stable, Costa Rica is known for its pacifist constitution outlawing any military spending.
 And thanks to decades of strong investment in education, healthcare, and social services, it also boasts one of the lowest poverty rates in Latin America.
-Although rural poverty is still an issue, the country has successfully diversified its economy away from a heavy reliance on agriculture into finance, pharmaceuticals, and a booming eco-tourism industry.
+Although rural poverty is still an issue, the country has successfully diversified its economy away from a heavy reliance on agriculture into finance, pharmaceuticals, and - prior to COVID-19 at least - a booming eco-tourism industry.

-Home to about 5% of the world’s total biodiversity, tiny Costa Rica is proud of its status as one of the richest countries in the world for wildlife, with fully a quarter of its landmass protected in national parks and conservation areas.1
+Home to about 5% of the world’s total biodiversity, tiny Costa Rica is proud of its status as one of the richest countries in the world for wildlife, with fully a quarter of its landmass protected in national parks and conservation areas - a key factor in its becoming the only tropical country in the world to reverse deforestation.1

 It also punches well above its weight when it comes to global green leadership.
 Costa Rica has twice topped the New Economic Foundation’s rankings for sustainability, generates almost all its electricity from renewable sources, and has set clear ambitions to become carbon-neutral by 2050, but likely much sooner.2